cutwater/FlaskWorkshop/docs/how-web-works.rst

   (for example, your computer connected to your Wi-Fi, or your phone connected to your mobile network) and Web-accessing software available on those devices (usually a web browser like Firefox or Chrome).
-* Servers are computers that store webpages, sites, or apps.
+* Servers are computers that store web-pages, sites, or apps.
-  When a client device wants to access a webpage, a copy of the webpage is downloaded from the server onto the client machine to be displayed in the user's web browser.
+  When a client device wants to access a web-page, a copy of the web-page is downloaded from the server onto the client machine to be displayed in the user's web browser.